• Free Tours

 The best of Gaudí for kids in Barcelona

-There a few buildings and sites designed by Gaudí that everyone knows about.
-If you were travelling without the kids I would recommend you to visit them all as each one is wonderful in their own different way.
-However, your children might not find them all that fascinating so these are my choices for the three that you shouldn’t miss on a family vacation in Barcelona.
+There are a few buildings and sites designed by Gaudí that everyone knows about, and that we visit on our Private Gaudí Tour.
+If you were travelling without the kids, I would recommend you visit them all, as each one is wonderful in its own different way.
+However, your children might not find them all that fascinating, so these are my choices for the three that you shouldn’t miss on a family vacation in Barcelona.

 Sagrada Familia